mccurdyc/www/content/post/2019-07-06-seniority.md

 ### Document Goals

-* Start a conversation about how collectively we can define "senior".
+* _Start_ a conversation about how collectively we can define "senior".
-* Set expectations for/of individuals who want to be/already are defined as "senior"
+* Set expectations for/of individuals who want to be/already are defined as "senior".
-* This document will evolve; we will absolutely need to iterate.
 * Help define the type of person who I want to work with.
 * Meant to complement an engineering matrix document.